 Cruise Control Contemporary presents:

-Steve Hanson – Salvaged Rituals
+Steve Hanson – RECONSTITUTIONS

 This exhibition marks a return and a continuation: a full-circle moment where Hanson’s early conceptual training converges with decades of hands-in-the-soil experience, creating a practice that is both ecological and devotional, sculptural and horticultural.